ECTS

 Criminology (ST)

-3 creditsComparative constitutional law (ST)
+3 creditsComparative Constitutional Law (ST)

-3 creditsUE Criminal Procedure 1
+3 creditsEU Criminal Procedure 1

 7 creditsDigital skills - In-depth documentary research

-History of penal sanctions
+History of criminal punishment

-6 creditsIntroduction to penalty law
+6 creditsIntroduction to Sanction Law

 6 creditsSanctions and vulnerable persons